smkmate/deeplearning_hf/README.md

 In the end we can measure the performance of the trained model with the evaluate() function and see the results in a confusion matrix.

+# Final Milestone

+For the final submission six models were trained one for each classification task, and each base model.
+The hyperparameter optimisation, training and evaluation of these models can be seen in Final with the finalmilestone_{base_model}\_{task}.ipynb naming convention.
+These can be run by clicking *Open in Colab* link.

+The trained models are saved in TrainedModels.

+The demo app created for the testing of the models can be seen in FaceRecognitionApp for which further instructions can be found in FaceRecognitionApp/README.md.